 The secret of the bends

 The Staple locks both the visual crack and the microcracks together.
 Like stitching, it goes across the crack, and we still advise using epoxy during the staple installation and in the crack itself.
-The Staple not only keeps the concrete from pulling apart, it also addresses the side-to-side, lateral and heaving pressures concrete slabs are subjected to.
+The Staple not only keeps the concrete from pulling apart, it also addresses the side-to-side, lateral and heaving pressures on concrete slabs.
 In short, it ties the concrete back together.

 Why not simply bend rebar into the same shape and use that?
 We tried that.
 When I first thought of the idea of a steel rod with a bend at both ends, I went to the store to buy one.
 I was sure something like that had already been thought of.
 However, no one had them or had ever heard of anything like it.
 So I went to a steel fabricator and had them made.
 The fabricator decided we needed a very strong piece of metal with high-yield strength to do the job.
 They worked perfectly.
 However, they were rather expensive.

 There was also a physical problem with the bends.
-When you hand-bend rebar, the bend is rounded.
+The bend is round when you hand-bend rebar.
 This roundness allows for more stretch, which only helps the crack reopen under pressure.
 We were also advised that if the bends were not lined up with the preciseness of a factory right-angle bend you would lose even more efficiency of yield.

 The final answer was to get a factory-made staple using a high-grade, high-yield-strength metal.
 Our Concrete Staple tests out at a higher yield strength than grade 60 rebar.